bhauman/bhauman.github.com/drafts/inline-eval.md

 Notice how the `look` function returns data describing your location in a text adventure game, while the `move` function lets you navigate through this virtual world.

-This provides a perfect opportunity to demonstrate how inline evaluation helps us build and refine code incrementally.
+This provides an opportunity to demonstrate how inline evaluation helps us build and refine code incrementally.

-Evaluating these function calls in the editor could work as a spartan interface to the game, but it would definitely be better to display this data using our `display-html` function.
+Evaluating `(look)` and `(move :east)` could work as a spartan interface to the game, but it would definitely be better to display this data using our `display-html` function.
 Right?
 Right??

 Now if we examine the data that the `look` function returns we can see that it's returning a **hash map** of some sort, with the keys